tardate/LittleCodingKata/ruby/case_of_the_missing_method/README.md

 Every Class has an associated Singleton Class, and this is where class methods are defined (not in the class itself).

-As Nadia explains, this approach allows class methods and instance methods to be supported without the ruby language needing to support anything other than the Class and instance method concepts.
+As Nadia explains, this approach is a good example of the minimalist and elegant design of ruby itself:

-i.e. `class methods` are not a special thing in ruby - they are just normal instance methods that happen to be defined on the Singleton Class.
+* "class methods" are implemented under the cover as just plain old "instance methods" defined on a Singleton Class.
-And a Singleton Class is just a normal class that just happens to have been defined as the `singleton_class` instance variable of the class in question.
+* and the Singleton Class is just a plain old class that just happen to be defined as the `singleton_class` instance variable of the class in question.

 This topic is also covered in "Experiment 5-2: Where Does Ruby Save Class Methods?", page 127 of [Ruby Under a Microscope](https://www.goodreads.com/book/show/16300795-ruby-under-a-microscope) by Pat Shaughnessy.